Native of the Desert Southwest

 Attracts Butterflies and bees.
 Seeds draw in track birds as well as tiny creatures.

 Household: Nyctaginaceae, Four-o’ r

 clock.
 Summary: A soft-haired, sticky plant with intense pink, trumpet-shaped flowers in heads that bloom on stalks expanding from fallen leave axils.

 : head 2-3″ Prime ( 5-7.5 cm) vast, with 5 wattles on end of « laquo

 trumpet. raquo Leaves: 1/2 -1 1/2 Prime ( 1.3-3.8 centimeters )long, opposite, ovate, with slightly wavy, scalloped sides.

 Fruit: with 3-5 wings.

-Height: creeper, with stalks to about 10" ( 25 cm) high, but stems trailing on the sand, up to 3' ( 90 cm) long.
+Height: creeper, with stalks to regarding 10″ Prime ( 25 centimeters) high, however stems tracking on the sand, up to 3′ prime ( 90 centimeters) long.